 Hosted by: The College of Human Sciences

 Partnering with The North Region of the Texas Academy of Nutrition and Dietetics

 Nutrition & Metabolic Health Initiative (NMHI)

 The Nutrition & Metabolic Health Initiative is part of the Texas Tech University, Department of Nutritional Sciences and offers clinical nutrition and weight management services to the local Lubbock community.
-Our programs include medical weight loss, advanced metabolic assessment and state of the science nutritional and motivational counselling and education.
-We also conduct research studies and provide student training and education in the areas of clinical nutrition, obesity, community nutrition and neuroscience related brain involvement in eating and metabolism.
+Our programs include medical weight loss, advanced metabolic assessment and state of science nutritional and motivational counseling and education.
+We also conduct research studies and provide student training and education in the areas of clinical nutrition, obesity, community nutrition and neuroscience-related brain involvement in eating and metabolism.
 Find out more at NMHI Website.

-The Nutritional Sciences Department faculty helps students to engage in scientific discoveries and provides evidence based learning opportunities.
+The Nutritional Sciences Department faculty help students to engage in scientific discoveries and provides evidence-based learning opportunities.
 We have experts in the areas of basic, clinical and community nutrition.
 They are specialists and conduct innovative research on varied topics like obesity, diabetes, inflammation, cancer, cardiovascular diseases, nano-medicine, sports nutrition, nutrigenomics and behavioral medicine.
+They are also involved in TTU wide research clusters such as the Obesity Research Cluster, Bioinformatics Cluster and Food and Security Cluster.
 Our faculty are highly productive and have won several university, national and international recognition for their dedication in teaching and productivity in research.